encode/django-rest-framework/docs/index.md

 ---

-**Project announcement:** We are currently running a Kickstart campaign to help fund the development of Django REST framework 3.
+**Project announcement:** We are currently running a Kickstarter campaign to help fund the development of Django REST framework 3.
 If you want to help make sustainable open source development please [check out the Kickstarter project](https://www.kickstarter.com/projects/tomchristie/django-rest-framework-3), and consider funding us!

 ---